Fostering Well-being, Safety, and Inclusion for Collective Success

 Indicator 2 :20/20

-• Achieve a pay gap rating of 35/40, by introducing a pay scale by profession on recruitment and conducting a systematic annual analysis of m/f salaries and positions to detect anomalies and make any necessary corrections.
+• Achieve a score of 35/40 by implementing a salary scale for each job category during recruitment and conducting a systematic annual analysis of salaries and positions for men and women in order to detect any anomalies and make the necessary corrections, as provided for in our gender equality agreement.

-• When recruiting new senior managers with similar skills, qualifications and experience, encourage applications from women in order to develop indicator 5, relating to the 10 highest salaries.
+• When recruiting executive or sales positions with similar skills, qualifications and experience in the future, give preference to female candidates in order to improve indicator 5 relating to the 10 highest salaries.

 Indicator 3 :15/15